 As loads of lads my age do, I took a job in a coffee shop to get through college and then university.
 That was it, and it was just a job to pay the fees while I took my degree.
-The part time job then became a full-time job.
-It wasn’t a bad job, and the place was great, and the baristas were nice guys, I liked them.
+The part time job then became a full-time job and the place was great, the baristas were nice guys, I liked them.
 They piqued my interest, particularly with latte art.
-I started mining the Internet and consuming youtube videos.
-I was picking up tips and learning techniques, all in a quest for the perfect cup of coffee.
+I started mining consuming YouTube videos and I was picking up tips and learning techniques, all in a quest for the perfect cup of coffee.

-The coffee in question was a Kenyan Kiawamaruru, from a peaberry.
-This drink opened my eyes to what coffee can be, it’s versatility, it’s taste, and it’s purity.
-I realized that there were so many places that just didn’t make coffee properly.
-That was it.
+The coffee in question was a Kenyan Kiawamaruru peaberry, (we still keep in touch) and this drink opened my eyes to what coffee can be, it’s versatility, it’s taste, and it’s purity.
 From then on I was on a mission, not just to recreate my ultimate cup, but to see how far I can take it, what I can do to make the best coffee I can make.

 I love coffee because it is a natural product that can be so different, it is always changing, and I am always chasing it.
 I love what I do, creating those blends, making the roast perfect, all the science, all the care.
 I do it to ensure that a cup of coffee from 200 Degrees is as close to perfection as you can get.